Natural Health

 Reduces Depression and Slashes Anxiety Attacks

-To do this, the research team analyzed a database of 40,000 people who had received Botox at various injection sites on the body for seven different medical conditions including cosmetic issues, joint and muscle pain as well as overactive bladder and spasms in the upper and lower limbs.
+To do this, the research team analyzed a database of 40,000 people who had received Botox at various injection sites on the body for seven different medical conditions, including cosmetic issues, joint and muscle pain, as well as overactive bladder, and spasms in the upper and lower limbs.
 They found patients receiving Botox reported significantly less depression compared to patients undergoing different treatments for the same conditions.
 They concluded that not only could Botox be used to treat depression, confirming previous reports, but this treatment could also protect against the development of the condition.
 The study demonstrates that the antidepressant effect of Botox doesn’t depend on the site of the injection or expectations of an improved appearance.
 The researchers believe the facial feedback hypothesis is still valid but “may act through a more complex mechanism.”
 The researchers replicated the study again using the same database to analyze the effects of Botox on anxiety.
 They found anxiety disorders occurred between 22 and 72 percent less often in patients using Botox compared to those treated with other therapies.

 Lessens Impulsive Behavior

-In the most recent study, published in the journal Scientific Reports in August, a large research group from Germany scanned the brain to see what changes occur with a Botox procedure.
-This time they tested Botox on 45 women with borderline personality disorder (BPD), where sufferers experience an excess of negative emotions like anger and fear.
-The researchers gave the women either a Botox injection in the glabellar, or acupuncture, and interviewed them about their emotional states before and after the treatments.
 Researchers also prescribed a task called “go, no go” which measured the women’s ability to stop a habitual response to different emotional facial expressions on a computer screen.
-During this task the researchers monitored their brain activity After four weeks both Botox and acupuncture led to an easing of BPD symptoms, but only Botox reduced impulsive behavior in the task and increased activity in prefrontal brain areas involved with inhibitory control.
-In addition, the processing of negative emotional facial expressions in the Botox group was accompanied by a reduction in the activity of the amygdala, which is critically involved in the processing of negative emotions.
+During this task, the researchers monitored their brain activity.
+After four weeks, both Botox and acupuncture led to an easing of BPD symptoms, but only Botox reduced impulsive behavior in the task and increased activity in prefrontal brain areas involved with inhibitory control.
+In addition, the processing of negative emotional facial expressions in the Botox group was accompanied by a reduction in amygdala activity, which is critically involved in the processing of negative emotions.
 The study’s senior author, Dr. Axel Wollmer, who was also involved in the anxiety and depression studies, said, “Since facial expression and psychological state are closely related, relaxing the muscles also reduces the intensity of emotions.
-“Treatments such as psychotherapy or antidepressants don’t work sufficiently for [one] third of the patients so there is a need to develop novel treatment options, and this is where Botox injections could have a role.”
+“Treatments such as psychotherapy or antidepressants don’t work sufficiently for [one] third of the patients, so there is a need to develop novel treatment options, and this is where Botox injections could have a role.”

 Keep Reading